YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the front is weak and the crown is also thinning, the frontal frame usually comes first unless there is a strong reason not to.
 If the front is already acceptable and the crown is the main remaining concern, crown work may move higher in priority.
 If both are severe and the donor is limited, compromise is unavoidable.

-You should first understand whether you are a good candidate for hair transplant.
+First understand whether you are a good candidate for hair transplant.
 A patient can want surgery very badly and still need a more conservative plan than they expected.

 Daily life matters too.
 If the front affects every conversation and every photograph, that is a different priority than a crown that mainly bothers you in overhead photos.
 If the crown is the true emotional burden and the front is stable, that also deserves respect.